 In collaboration with The Beaches of Fort Myers & Sanibel.
 Thank you for supporting the brands that support A Taste of Koko!

-Sanibel Island has 15 miles of unspoiled beaches, 22 miles of scenic bike paths, world-renowned shelling, and the J.N.
+Sanibel Island in Southwest Florida has 15 miles of unspoiled beaches lined with palm trees, 25 miles of scenic bike paths, world-renowned shelling, and the J.N.
 “Ding” Darling Wildlife Refuge!
-We spent one day of our trip to Fort Myers on Sanibel Island and driving from each side of the island much longer than I thought it would so I’ve created this 24-hour guide with top Sanibel Island things to do organized from the East side of the island to the West!
+We spent one day of our trip to Fort Myers on Sanibel Island and driving from each side of the island much longer than I thought it would so I’ve created this 24-hour guide with top Sanibel and Captiva Island things to do organized from the East side of the island to the West!

 We stayed in Matlacha and drove to Sanibel in the morning – about a 51-minute drive (60 minutes to Captiva).
-If you want to stay on Sanibel Island, there are so many cute, colorful vacation rentals, resorts, condos, motels, and cottages.
+If you want to stay on Sanibel Island, there are so many cute, colorful vacation rentals, condos, cottages, hotels and resorts.

 TIP: Toll is $6 into Sanibel Island

 The Lighthouse Cafe is considered the world’s best breakfast with eggs, omelets, hot cakes, Belgian waffles, and French toast served 7am to 3pm.
 I’m so sad we went straight to Captiva to shoot photos in the morning so Lighthouse Cafe was closed by the time we got to the other side so I’m putting this at the top of Sanibel Island Things To Do List!
 Dinner is served Dec 15 to Easter weekend only.

 VISIT THE HISTORIC SANIBEL LIGHTHOUSE